thewchan/uxf/README.md

 value types, or just the key type, or neither.
 We've also specified that the _recent_ files ``list``'s values must be ``str``s.

-Notice that instead of individual "Windows" entries we've just used one.
+Notice that instead of individual “Windows” entries we've just used one.
-Since "pos" and "size" are tables they can have as many rows as we like, in this case three (since each row has two fields based on each table's _ttype_).
+Since “pos” and “size” are tables they can have as many rows as we like, in this case three (since each row has two fields based on each table's _ttype_).